MansuriHarun/Pokedex/README.md

 # Credits
 This application was created by Harun Mansuri.
 The Pokemon data is provided by the PokeAPI.

+# Contributing
+If you would like to contribute to this project, feel free to submit a pull request.

 # License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.